Melkiades/regulatory-submissions-rinpharma2024/README.md

-# gtreg-workshop-rinpharma-2022
+# regulatory-submissions-rinpharma-2024
-A 3 hour {gtreg} workshop for the 2022 R in Pharma conference
+A 3 hour workshop for the 2024 R in Pharma conference